-Through measures that encompass both investments and the protection of their outcome, the Company has built up its core competencies of "technical capabilities," "construction capabilities," and "customer base."
+Through measures that encompass both investments and the protection of their outcome by the intellectual property rights, the Company has built up its core competencies of "technical capabilities," "construction capabilities," and "customer base."
 In addition, with our "proprietary value chain," which is responsible for all housing development processes, the Company is demonstrating its competitive advantage, providing value to its customers as well as securing profits, and achieving sustainable corporate growth.

-The Company also respects the intellectual property rights of other companies and avoids business risks.
+The Company also respects the intellectual property rights of other companies, tries to avoid business risks, and improves corporate value.

-In addition, the Company, attaching greater importance than ever to these activities, established the Intellectual Property Office in August 2021 as a dedicated organization to oversee intellectual property.
+In addition, the Company reorganized the Intellectual Property Office, which was established in August 2021 as a dedicated organization to oversee intellectual property, to Intellectual Property Department in February 2025.
 To reflect the outputs of its activities in management, the Company compiles them into an "IP (Intellectual Property) Report" every year and shares them with senior management.

-(Results as of January 31, 2024)
+(Results as of January 31, 2025)

-- Research and development expenses: 9.0 billion yen - Number of patents held: 916, - Number of design rights held: 374, Number of trademarks rights held: 982
+- Research and development expenses: 10.5 billion yen - Number of patents held: 1059, - Number of design rights held: 409, Number of trademarks rights held: 965